-Welcome to the first edition of Gary's frequently asked questions.
+Welcome to the latest edition of Gary's frequently asked questions.
 With permission from Gary, we've created a series of answers to some of the most common problems in the IT industry that Gary has asked us for help with over the time we've been his IT consultant.
 We'll take it from here, thanks, Gary.

 "Why can't I work on the public wi-fi?
 I keep forgetting the password anyway.
 It's no big deal, right?"

 Wrong, Gary.
 It's a pretty huge deal.
 Public wi-fi networks are very insecure, even if the network in question is your office network.
 If the network is set to public, it's a huge security risk for your business, and here's why;

 Data can be stolen from users on your network.

 Other network users can monitor what you are doing on the network and where.
 This can lead to data being stolen such as personal information and passwords.